What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 4. Liquid phase direct injection (LPDI)

-Regarding the cost of fuel, LPG is about half the price of petrol but your car will use about 20% more LPG that petrol.
+Regarding cost, the fuel type LPG is about half the price vs petrol cars but you will use about 20% more auto LPG than petrol.
+The cost saving is more pronounced if you compare against similar octane petrol.

-The result is that you still save about 40% on your fuel costs.
+The result is that you still save about 40% on your fuel costs especially when comparing to high octane petrol.

 This savings will more than cover the cost of the LPG conversion, if you are a driver that racks up a high kilometre count.